onchain-id/ComplyDefi/README.md

 caller of this function is eligible following the rules that the owner of the DeFi contract required.

 ## How does it work?
-ComplyDeFi uses several functions to work properly, these functions are defined hereunder :
+ComplyDeFi uses several concepts to work properly, these concepts are defined hereunder :

 ### ONCHAINID Factory
 First of all, the primary need of ComplyDeFi is to know who is managing the wallets interacting with the protocol,